Coca

 C – Cardiac Weakness

-Description: Coca corresponds to conditions involving a weakened heart muscle (myocardium), especially noted in elderly individuals or those exhausted by prolonged physical or mental overwork.
+Description: Coca corresponds to conditions involving a weakened heart muscle (myocardium) or those exhausted by prolonged physical or mental overwork.
 Symptoms include palpitations, irregular pulse, and shortness of breath linked to the heart’s inefficiency.
 It is sometimes indicated for heart troubles arising from the abuse of tobacco or alcohol.
 It helps address general cardiac debility when other symptoms align.

 Reference: [Dictionary Of Practical Materia Medica (All 3 Vol.) By Clarke J. H.]